 World Ostomy Day

-Today is world ostomy today and I thought it only fitting that I write a post celebrating and highlighting all types of ostomy.
-So, I am on final countdown with Bertha my current stoma.
+Today is World Ostomy Day, so I thought it was only fitting that I write a post celebrating and highlighting all types of ostomy.
+So, I am on final countdown with Bertha, my current stoma.

 Why name your stoma?